phalcon/documentation/docs/filter-validation.md

     )
 );
 ```

+The `allowEmpty` option can also be an array of field names.
+The fields matching the elements of the array will validate `true` if they have empty values.

 ## Recursive Validation
 You can also run Validation instances within another via the `afterValidation()` method.
 In this example, validating the `CompanyValidation` instance will also check the `PhoneValidation` instance: